MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-control-concepts/map-icons.md

 # Icons

-**Icons**, sometimes known as Point of Interest (POI), Pushpins or Markers, are the primary method in the Bing Maps native controls to add a graphical image and text at a location within the map.
+**Icons**, sometimes known as Point of Interest (POI), Pushpins, or Markers, are the primary method in the Bing Maps native controls to add a graphical image and text at a location within the map.

 Use [MapIcon](../map-control-api/MapIcon-class.md) to add a point of interest on the map.
 You will also want to review how to [anchor your icons](anchoring-mapIcons.md) to